ircv3/ircv3-specifications/core/metadata-3.2.md

   be able to tell clients about metadata keys that have been removed.
 * Earlier versions of this spec were ambiguous about the behavior of `METADATA SET`.
+* Earlier versions of this spec lacked rate limiting protocol mechanics.